julianlatasa/Qliksense.Extension.amWaterfall/README.md

 ### WIP - Bullet / line combo chart.
 ![Bullet / line combo chart](comboChartWIP.PNG)

-## Further implementation
-### More charts!
-Implement other serial charts (mostly I have to change the way the dataProvider & trendlines objects are created, settings will hopefully be reusable atleast to a 90% degree or similar).
-Implement a selector on chart type.

-### Optimization!
-Not much thought has been put into optimization at the moment, will have to look through the code and others too see if e.g. the way i create the dataProvider is optimal.

-### Include .zippin in Grunt build.
-Include a zip creating for the grunt buil file to create onclick importable .zip extension projects.

 ## How to use
 At the moment, transfer the amWaterfall.js, amWaterfall.qext, wbFolder.wbl files to your extension folder.